 - Foreign taxicab and omnibus corporations, normally taxable under Article 9-A, that conduct fewer than 12 trips into New York State during the calendar year are taxable under Article 9, section 184, but not under Article 9, section 183, as long as they do not otherwise own or lease property or maintain an office in New York State.
-These corporations must file Form CT-184-R instead. - Corporations incorporated in New York State that are exclusively engaged in the operation of vessels in foreign commerce between U. S. and foreign ports are exempt from all state and local taxation on their capital stock, franchises, and earnings. - Ferry companies that operate between any of the boroughs of the city of New York under a lease granted by New York City are exempt from taxation. - Aviation corporations (including air freight forwarders acting as principal and like indirect air carriers) are subject to tax under Article 9-A and must file Form CT-3 or CT-4.
-See TSB-M-89(10)C. - Any corporation which is an organization defined by section 186-e(b)(3) of the Tax Law, and which is principally engaged in providing telecommunication services for the purpose of air safety and navigation, is not subject to tax under section 184.
+These corporations must file Form CT-184-R instead. - Corporations incorporated in New York State that are exclusively engaged in the operation of vessels in foreign commerce between U. S. and foreign ports are exempt from all state and local taxation on their capital stock, franchises, and earnings. - Ferry companies that operate between any of the boroughs of the city of New York under a lease granted by New York City are exempt from taxation - Aviation corporations (including air freight forwarders acting as principal and like indirect air carriers) are subject to tax under Article 9-A and must file Form CT-3 or CT-4.
+See TSB-M-89(10)C. - Any corporation that is an organization defined by section 186-e(b)(3) of the Tax Law, and that is principally engaged in providing telecommunication services for the purpose of air safety and navigation, is not subject to tax under section 184. - Corporations principally engaged in the transportation, transmission, or distribution of gas, electricity, or steam.